Ukraine says Russia seized relief workers in Mariupol convoy | Law-Order

 The Western official, though, said that there were no signs Moscow was ready to compromise.

-In the last update from Mariupol officials, they said March 15 that at least 2,300 people had died in the siege.
+In their last update on March 15, Mariupol officials said at least 2,300 people had died in the siege.
 Accounts from the city suggest the true toll is much higher, with bodies lying uncollected.
 Airstrikes over the past week destroyed a theater and an art school where many civilians were taking shelter.

 Zelenskyy, in his address, said more than 7,000 people were evacuated from Mariupol on Tuesday.
 Those who remain suffer "in inhuman conditions, under a full blockade, without food, without water, without medicine and under constant shelling, under constant bombardment," he said.